5,276,406 members and growing! (16,097 online)

 Due to the fact that AxiomaticTokenizer is written in JavaScript and because iterative hashes written in JavaScript are thousands of times slower than iterative hashes written in native code (C), very few hash iterations are used when the shared secret is generated from the user's passphrase.
 This makes a dictionary attack much easier.

-The best choice here is for the user to use a strong passphrase, as is specified in the documentation of AxiomaticTokenizer, made from a memorized part and a written part.
+Therefore, it's critical to use a strong passphrase, as is specified in the documentation of AxiomaticTokenizer, made from a memorized part and a written part.
 Of course, someone might easily get the written part of the passphrase, but this is virtually impossible to do remotely.
 The memorized part makes the written part useless on its own.

 Database

-The service's database is another potential weakness.
 The service must store the shared secrets as they are given by the users.
 It's not possible to hash them as passwords are hashed because the shared secret is not sent by the user every time he requests an action to be executed.

 Integration tips